Brook, New Cinalia

 Parents haul their children along behind them.
 Their small, grimy faces can’t decide what to focus on the most; the people rushing to the left or the people rushing to the right.
 Their parents wrench their arms forward when they lag behind.
 People grab soiled blankets off the messy floor and shove them into torn bags, or roll the material into balls to be held underneath an arm.

 “We have to leave it!
 Leave it!”
 A rusted portable grill crashes to the ground.
 The owner crouches in front of the grill and shoves bits of coal into their pockets before rushing outside.
 Sid steps over the grill and through the shattered glass entrance.
-The shards crunch beneath his boots.
+The shards crunch underneath his boots.
 He sidesteps a couple on the stairs, huddled together and talking in hushed tones.

 Sid’s long-sleeved shirt protects him from the chill in the air.
 It’s a stained, faded green wool top.
 He rubs his palms together while he surveys the area.
 In the distance, smoke rises into the sky toward the epicenter of the town.
 Around him, civilians rush by and scurry off to the other side of the building.